WeismanGitHub/Hall-of-Fame-Discord.js-Bot/README.md

   ## [Web Dashboard Link](https://hall-of-fame-discordjs-bot.weisman.repl.co/)

   ## Description
-  In this project, I designed and developed a comprehensive "Hall of Fame" bot, equipped with 28 commands, enabling users to capture and organize memorable moments in various formats such as text, images, and audio.
-The bot's primary objective is to provide users with a seamless experience in saving and categorizing cherished memories, making them easily accessible through attributes like authors, tags, types, and text.
-To facilitate user interaction, a user-friendly web dashboard serves as a convenient alternative to interacting with the bot directly, which necessitated the creation of a robust API.
+  In this project, I designed and developed a "Hall of Fame" bot with 28 commands, empowering users to capture and organize memorable moments in various formats such as text, images, and audio.
+The bot makes data easily accessible through a search-text function and attributes like authors, tags, and types.
+Additionally, there's a user-friendly web dashboard which serves as a convenient alternative to interacting with the bot directly.

   <hr class="rounded">

   ## Web Dashboard
   The web dashboard is an alternate way to use the bot's infrastructure.
 It can do nearly everything the bot can do, but it uses a GUI to make usage simpler.
-Mobile is currently not supported, and without more popularity that won't change.
   <hr class="rounded">

   ## Authors